Dark Side of the Moon

 The show will be divided between the 10 tracks of the album, and in chronological order, each having a different theme; some futuristically looking forward and some a retro acknowledgment to Pink Floyd’s visual history, all relating to a time and space experience, embracing up to the minute technology that only a planetarium can offer.

 100 planetariums around the world were selected to host the show and you can enjoy it right here in Fayetteville, North Carolina.
-The show will open on April 6 at 7:00pm.
+Shows are 7 & 8 PM every Friday.
 Buy tickets now.

 Viewer discretion is advised due to the explicit nature of some lyrics.
 Please be advised this show may also cause motion sickness.